 Master of Divinity students may use a basic unit of clinical pastoral education (CPE) to meet one field education placement requirement.
 CPE units may ordinarily be taken during the academic year or during the summer.
 Students may also elect to receive academic course credit for CPE.
 All students participating in CPE for academic and/or field education credit should register with The Office of Field Education using the CPE Confirmation of Acceptance Form (PDF).

 In all cases, if a student also desires academic credit (2 course credits) for an accredited clinical pastoral education unit, then he/she must register for CPE 100 during the Divinity School course registration period.
 The student should gain acceptance in the CPE program before registering for CPE 100.
 The student will be responsible for the Divinity School tuition costs related to the CPE unit’s two-course equivalency.
 The Divinity School tuition charge for these two course credits will be at the current Divinity School tuition rate at the time the academic credit is officially recorded on the student’s record.
-The respective CPE center’s fee will be paid by the Divinity School (up to $450 – if the center’s fee is more than $450, the student is responsible for the balance).
+All CPE center fees and tuition charges will be paid by the student.
 The student is also responsible for having the CPE center mail directly to the Office of Field Education the original or certified copy of the supervisor’s final evaluation indicating the unit was successfully completed and a full unit of CPE credit extended.
 The Office of Field Education will then notify the Divinity School registry to this effect, and academic credit for two courses will be recorded.

 The Divinity School will consider academic credit for CPE units completed in prior semesters.
-However, the Divinity School will not reimburse the student for CPE center fees incurred.
 In these cases, the student will pay the current Divinity School tuition rate at the time the academic credit is officially recorded on the student’s record.
 Approval of the academic credit for a CPE unit from an ACPE, Inc. accredited agency will be determined by the Office of Field Education and the Academic Dean.

 The timing for CPE should be decided in consultation with the Office of Field Education.
 When a student would best enroll in a basic unit of CPE will depend upon the student’s curriculum, personal circumstances, and judicatory requirements.
 It is not recommended for the first year of study because students need a year of basic foundational work in theology prior to CPE.
 Students seriously contemplating a career in pastoral counseling should take CPE earlier in their curriculum in order to engage vocational testing in an institutional setting.
 The personal discovery that often occurs in CPE can prove beneficial in shaping later curriculum choices while in Divinity School.